Summer School Teachers

 Summer School Teachers is a 1974 feature film directed and written by Barbara Peeters and starring Candice Rialson.
 It is about three female friends who all teach at a school over the summer.

-It was an unofficial follow up to The Student Teachers (1973).
+The film was an unofficial follow up to The Student Teachers (1973) which was in turn inspired by the success of "nurse" movies such as The Student Nurses (1970).

 Plot

-Three friends from Iowa go to California for the summer, rent an apartment together and teach at the same high school.
-PE teacher Conklin (Candice Rialson) coaches an all-girl football team despite the opposition of the resident coach (Dick Miller), and romances one of the male teachers.
-Sally (Pat Anderson) teaches photography and despite being engaged to a man back home, has affairs with an eccentric rock star with a food fetish, and with a male chauvinist teacher who talks her into posing nude for some photos.
-Chemistry teacher Denise (Rhonda Leigh Hopkins) becomes involved with one of her students, a juvenile delinquent, who is falsely accused of participating in car stealing.
-Conklin uncovers that funds for sport are being misspent by the coach.
-Both she and Sally are suspended but all ends happily with the girl football team triumphant.
+Three friends from Iowa go to California for the summer, rent an apartment together, and teach at the same high school.
+PE teacher Conklin coaches an all-girl football team despite the opposition of the resident coach, and romances one of the male teachers.
+Sally teaches photography and despite being engaged to a man back home, has affairs with an eccentric rock star with a food fetish, and with a male chauvinist teacher who talks her into posing nude for some photos.
+Chemistry teacher Denise becomes involved with one of her students, a juvenile delinquent, who is falsely accused of participating in car stealing.
+Conklin finds out that funds for sport are being misspent by the coach.
+Both she and Sally are suspended, but all ends happily with the all-girl football team triumphant.